transfem-org/TransFish/FIREFISH.md

-# All the changes to Calckey from stock Misskey
+# All the changes to Firefish from stock Misskey

 > **Warning**
 > This list is incomplete.
-Please check the [Releases](https://codeberg.org/calckey/calckey/releases) and [Changelog](https://codeberg.org/calckey/calckey/src/branch/develop/CHANGELOG.md) for a more complete list of changes.
-There have been [>4000 commits (laggy link)](https://codeberg.org/calckey/calckey/compare/700a7110f7e34f314b070987aa761c451ec34efc...develop) since we forked Misskey!
+Please check the [Releases](https://codeberg.org/firefish/firefish/releases) and [Changelog](https://codeberg.org/firefish/firefish/src/branch/develop/CHANGELOG.md) for a more complete list of changes.
+There have been [>4000 commits (laggy link)](https://codeberg.org/firefish/firefish/compare/700a7110f7e34f314b070987aa761c451ec34efc...develop) since we forked Misskey!

 ## Planned